ajanicij/rxjavabook/README.md

 Note that I haven't typed in and translated all the samples from the book, just most of the first 7 chapters.

+I will list here some of the modifications for RxJava 2.